sVujke/nba-player-positions-machine-learning/README.md

 The folowing feature selection methods were utilized for each data set:

 * None - No feature selection was done (all features were used).
-* Domain knowledge - Features are removed using experience and common sense and knowledge about the game.
+* Domain knowledge - Features are removed using experience, common sense and knowledge about the game.
 * Univariate Feature Selection - [Select Percentile](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectPercentile.html#sklearn.feature_selection.SelectPercentile) - This helps determine the features with the highest score/relevance for predicting the specified label.
 * Variance Threshold - Removes all features that don't meet a specified threshold.